lightning/bolts/ext-dynamic-commitments.md

   - MUST NOT set a `channel_type` with a different funding output script than the current funding output script UNLESS otherwise negotiated by another feature bit.
-  - _NOTE FOR REVIEWERS_: do we need to save `dyn_propose` parameters before
-    sending them?
-It complicates the design, but if we don't we need to be able to discern between a faulty/malicious peer and a dropped connection while the ack is in flight.

 The receiving node:
   - if `channel_id` does not match an existing channel it has with the sender: